3.3. Sources of Criminal Law: Federal and State Constitutions

 Lore Rutz-Burri

 Where do you look to see if something you want to do violates some criminal law?
 The answer is “in many places.”
 Criminal law originates from many sources.
 Some criminal law is the result of constitutional conventions, so you would need to review federal and state constitutions.
 Other criminal laws result from the legislative or initiative process, so you will need to review state statutes or congressional acts.
 Other criminal law results from the work of administrative agencies, so you need to review state and federal administrative rules.
 Other criminal law, called case law, originates from appellate court opinions written by judges.
-These court opinions, called “decisions”, are published in both official and unofficial reporters, but thanks to the Internet, they are now easy to find if you know the parties’ names.
+These court opinions, called “decisions”, are published by both official and unofficial reporters, but thanks to the Internet, they are now easy to find if you know the parties’ names.
 Much of our criminal law descended from the English common law.
 This law developed over time, through custom and tradition, and it is a bit more difficult to locate, but it is mentioned in treatises and legal “hornbooks” (like legal encyclopedias) and is often referred to in case decisions.

 The Federal Constitution—The Constitution of the United States